-The combined assets of Harbor Funds and the other products managed by the Advisor were approximately \$50.1 billion as of December 31, 2023.
+The combined assets of Harbor Funds and the other products managed by the Advisor were approximately \$64.3 billion as of December 31, 2024.

 The Advisor may manage funds directly or employ a "manager-of-managers" approach in selecting and overseeing investment subadvisers (each, a "Subadvisor").
 The Advisor makes day-to-day investment decisions with respect to each fund that it directly manages.
-In the case of subadvised funds, the Advisor evaluates and allocates each Harbor fund's assets to one or more Subadvisors.
-For Harbor funds that employ one or more discretionary Subadvisor, the Subadvisors are responsible for the day-to-day management of the assets of the Harbor funds allocated to them.
+In the case of subadvised funds, the Advisor allocates fund assets to one or more Subadvisors.
+For funds that employ one or more discretionary Subadvisors, the Subadvisors are responsible for the day-to-day management of the fund assets allocated to them.
 For Harbor funds that employ one or more non-discretionary Subadvisors, the Advisor will make day-to-day investment decisions with respect to each such fund to implement model portfolios provided by non-discretionary Subadvisors.

 Subject to the approval of the Board of Trustees, the Advisor establishes, and may modify whenever deemed appropriate, the investment strategy of each Fund.
 The Advisor also is responsible for overseeing each Subadvisor and recommending the selection, termination and replacement of Subadvisors.